The Bird: The Life and Legacy of Mark Fidrych

 The Bird: The Life and Legacy of Mark Fidrych is a 2013 book that documents the life of Mark Fidrych a former professional baseball player who was known for his exceptional ability as a pitcher, his joyous attitude, and his on-field idiosyncrasies.
 The author, Doug Wilson, is an ophthalmologist and a member of the Society for American Baseball Research.
-As of 2014 Wilson was working on a biography of Brooks Robinson.